Inwerpsel/use-theme-editor/README.md

     - Some values can be entered manually (e.g. increment by a certain amount, choose a particular string like for panel layout)
     - Other values could come from some sort of context (e.g. the currently focused variable control)
     - Other approach is to tie it to event listeners.
 Might allow defining function once.
 Still need to check focus probably.
+- History actions
+  - Clear newer / older separately
+  - Clear specific state members
+    - Apply the most recent state to all members in history.
+  - Squash
+  - Different edit modes when in the past
+    - Current mode: discard future
+    - Optional prompt
+    - Save any "chopped" off futures
+    - Options determining which scenario (e.g. save when > 3 edits, discard when < 2)
+  - Keep alternate futures and merge them like branches
+  - Restore from local storage
+    - Store initial state + actions, then replay
+      - more space efficient
+      - minimal writes (though how to incrementally update local storage?)
+      - history can rely on object equality like newly constructed
+    - Some components can't reliably be resumed
+      - Inspected HTML can be (slightly to completely) different
+      - Could be solved partially using path of element in tree
+    - Some states are inconsequential / uninteresting
+      - E.g. open an editor UI window and close it with no changes
+      - hard to detect if this is the case

 ## Future theme structure